visit-dav/visit/docs/SphynxDocs/MakingItPretty/View.rst

    The 2D view options

-Some databases yield plots that are so long and skinny that they leave most of the vis window blank when VisIt displays them.
+Some databases yield plots that are so long and skinny that they leave most of the visualization window blank when VisIt displays them.
 A common example is equation of state data, which often has at least 1 exponential dimension.
-VisIt provides Fullframe mode to stretch long, skinny plots so they fill more of the vis window so it is easier to see them.
+VisIt provides Fullframe mode to stretch long, skinny plots so they fill more of the visualization window so it is easier to see them.
 It is worth noting that Fullframe mode does not preserve a 1:1 aspect ratio for the displayed plots because they are stretched in each dimension so they fit better in the visualization window.
 To activate full frame mode, click on the **Auto** or **On** radio buttons to the left of the **Full Frame**